 6 Ways Brands Can be More Sustainable

 Ecommerce is growing, and that’s a fact.
-In the first half of 2021, ecommerce sales hit $408.51 billion, up 21.9% from $335.15 billion in the first two quarters of 2020.
+U.S. retail ecommerce sales in the second quarter of 2024 totaled $291.6 billion, reflecting a 6.6% year-over-year growth from the previous year.
 The pandemic changed how consumers shopped, and drove them to purchase more online than ever before, promoting this rapid growth that has only continued even though many places in the world have gone back to “normal”.

-This boom in the ecommerce industry has had a resulting impact on the environment.
+This boom in the ecommerce industry has led to brands becoming more sustainable to address the resulting environmental impact.
 You can’t have ecommerce without some sort of environmental impact.
 Each activity in the ecommerce supply chain produces carbon and other greenhouse gases that contribute to climate change.

 The waste ecommerce produces